 By the end of the 7th century, the influence of the newly-born Islamic caliphate had reached North Africa where the Muslim armies wrested control from the Byzantine Empire.
 As a result, Islam came to have a definite influence on the region.

-By early 8th century, the Moors in North Africa effectively came under the administration of the Omayyad Caliphate.
+By the early 8th century, the Moors in North Africa effectively came under the administration of the Omayyad Caliphate.
 This provided the impetus for a Moorish conquest of Iberia as a way of expanding the influence of the Caliphate.
 The key campaign in this regard began in 711 under Tariq bin Ziyad.

 Tariq defeated the main army of the Visigoth kingdom that covered most of the Iberia at the time.
-Following this vital victory, Muslim armies would continue their conquest northwards all the way until the borders of the Frankish territories until their advance was definitively halted by a number of defeats, most notably the 732 Battle of Poitiers.
+Following this vital victory, Muslim armies would continue their conquest northwards all the way to the borders of the Frankish territories until their advance was definitively halted by a number of defeats, most notably the 732 Battle of Poitiers.

 Instable Moorish Rule